 Variable Universal Life:

-Rather than using equity indexes, John Hancock’s Accumulation Variable UL policy measures cash value growth according to performance of various investment options made available by John Hancock and selected by the policyholder.
+Rather than using equity indexes, John Hancock’s Accumulation Variable UL policy measures cash value growth according to the performance of various investment options made available by John Hancock and selected by the policyholder.

 The most significant difference between IUL and VUL is that VUL offers more upside potential, but VUL policies are also exposed to downside risk.